jepusto/SingleCaseES/README.md

     ## 3  SMD  1.7037340 0.63701390  0.45520971  2.95225831
     ## 4  NAP  0.9166667 0.06900656  0.59734061  0.98601758

-Optional arguments are applied to the effect sizes for which they are relevant.
+Any optional arguments supplied are applied to the effect sizes for which they are relevant.

 Graphical user interface
 ------------------------